Competitor Research Tools And What You Need To Monitor

 Monitoring your competitors’ use of keywords in order to find more keyword opportunities can be done using these tools:

-- Google Adwords Keyword Planner – Google’s own Keyword Planner can be used to find new keywords by searching through competitors’ websites for any keywords that might apply to your business.
+- Google Ads Keyword Planner – Google’s own Keyword Planner can be used to find new keywords by searching through competitors’ websites for any keywords that might apply to your business.
 It also makes it easy to keep track of keyword trends.
-It is somewhat of a basic tool, but it’s quite effective and it’s free when you sign up to Google AdWords.
+It is somewhat of a basic tool, but it’s quite effective, and it’s free when you sign up to Google Ads.

 - SEMrush – SEMrush is an excellent option when it comes to keyword research.
 Their domain vs. domain comparison feature allows you to see who is ranking for what keywords, how many organic keywords your competitors are ranking for, their add traffic, and their organic traffic.
 You can also use SEMrush to research a keyword.
 Doing so will bring up who the top competition for that keyword is for both PPC campaigns and organic traffic.
 Prices range from $99.95/month to $399.95/month, although custom enterprise solutions are available as well.